znuny/manual/source/admin/usermanagement/groups/index.rst

 .. image:: images/admin_customer_user_group_edit.png
     :alt: Admin Badge Customer User Group

 You may also set the default customer user groups using the button under actions menu on the left.
 This redirects you to the system configuration.
-All customer userss will have these groups per default.
+All customer users will have these groups by default.

 .. image:: images/system_config_customer_user_default_group.png
     :alt: System Configuration Default Customer User Group